gptbuilds/casa-bot/README.md

 # casa-bot

-A real estate whatsapp/sms bot using twilio and langchain.
+A real estate sms bot using twilio and langchain.

 ## Dev